Google vs Google Scholar: which one do I use?

-Google, on the other hand, has a broader scope, and is looking for resources regardless of where they come from.
+Google, on the other hand, has a broader scope, and retrieves resources regardless of where online they come from.
 Resources in a Google search do not have to be scholarly, and do not have to be based on research.

-Because much of what ends up in Google Scholar is vetted by a program that Google uses to identify scholarly works (and not a real person), you want to be careful and double-check that what you find is in fact scholarly.
-While the bulk of it is, there have been cases of non-scholarly content being found in Google Scholar.
+Because much of what ends up in Google Scholar is vetted by software, not a real person, you want to be careful and double-check that what you find is in fact scholarly.
+The software sometimes gets it wrong.

 - What differences do you see in the list of results?